 Cost is always one of the first questions we get about any filter and like with any other customized filter, the true answer is that it depends.
 Prices of filters can vary widely depending on mesh specification, size, configuration, value-added, packaging, and quantity requirements.

 Depending on these factors, prices could range from $.25 each to $5.00 each.

 To Sum It All Up

-There are many different types of transmission filters out there.
+There are many different types of automotive transmission filters on the market.
 Whether you choose to use woven wire mesh from us, from someone else, or another filter medium like paper or plastic, we hope this article helped you to become a more educated buyer.

 We want you to know all of your options when it comes to filters so that you can find the best one for your needs.

-If you have any other questions about our transmission filter capabilities or woven wire filters in general, send us a message and we'd be happy to discuss it with you.
+If you have any other questions about our transmission filter capabilities or woven wire automotive fluid filtration in general, send us a message and we'd be happy to discuss it with you.

 Want all the latest industry trends and innovations sent directly to your inbox?
 Subscribe to our monthly newsletters today!